-- 1.1 This appendix describes the methodologies applied by SP Manweb plc in the calculation of its loss adjustment factors for authorised users of its distribution network in 2006/7. - 1.2 SP Manweb plc is providing this statement as an appendix to the Use of System Charging Methodology.
-It details the methodology that is used for the calculation of its published loss adjustment factors and is made available in order to provide clarity and transparency for users of its distribution network.
-The statement is in addition to the Use of System Charging Methodology statement and is not subject to approval by the Authority. - 1.3 SP Manweb plc is obliged under Standard Condition 4A of the Distribution Licence to publish a statement of charges for the use of the distribution system that is in a form approved by the Authority.
+- 1.3 SP Distribution Ltd is obliged under Standard Condition 4A of the Distribution Licence to publish a statement of charges for the use of the distribution system that is in a form approved by the Authority.
 The statement is required to contain "a schedule of adjustment factors to be made for distribution losses" in the company's Condition 4A statement.
-SP Manweb plc loss adjustment factors are made available to Elexon (and therefore all market participants) through the provision of the dataflow, D0265 for SVA loss adjustment factors and an Elexon prescribed data format for CVA loss adjustment factors.
-Elexon also make both the SVA and CVA loss adjustment factors available on their website. - 1.4 Loss adjustment factors are determined through the application of two methodologies.
+SP Distribution Ltd loss adjustment factors are made available to Elexon (and therefore all market participants) through the provision of the dataflow, D0265 for SVA loss adjustment factors and an Elexon prescribed data format for CVA loss adjustment factors.
+Elexon also make both the SVA and CVA loss adjustment factors available on their website. - 1.3 Loss adjustment factors are determined through the application of two methodologies.
 Generic loss adjustment factors are calculated using data obtained from detailed network studies of the distribution system undertaken by external consultants.
 The site-specific loss adjustment factors are calculated using an electricity industry methodology using the recognised network planning tool.
 These methodologies are described in detail in sections 2 and 3 below.